check-spelling-sandbox/nlu/packages/bitfan/readme.md

 }
 ```

-The `Criteria` abstraction act as a decision function that decides weither or not the test is failing or passing.
+The `Criteria` abstraction act as a decision function that decides whether or not the test is failing or passing.
 It exists because engines are not responsible for electing a label.

 ```ts
 interface Criteria<T extends ProblemType> {